 US Acute Care Solutions has an integrated relationship with our hospital partners – a major consideration and a differentiator that matters when it comes to choosing a telemedicine partner.
 We stand above the other groups with our performance on quality and risk.
 This is further integrated into our telemedicine products as are the network integrity aspects of our products.
 Large vendors offer a one-dimensional experience while USACS provides a continuum of options from the patient’s home to 90 days post discharge.
 Also, USACS is able to accomplish this with hospital systems’ existing platforms, develop a tailored product, or provide a standalone solution to work in parallel with our system partners.
-Lastly, our clinicians are local and have a better understanding of the local resources that can be used for patient care plans.
+Lastly, our physicians and APPs are local and have a better understanding of the local resources that can be used for patient care plans.

 What are the benefits of telemedicine?

 Telemedicine is a vehicle to deliver excellent care.
 It is efficient, timely, cost effective and far reaching.
 Its uses span from on-demand direct care to augmented care with clinician-to-clinician interactions.
 Telemedicine reduces risk by providing more options to access patients after discharge; it helps patient surge issues in an on-demand fashion; and lastly, reduces rate of clinician by providing alternative ways to interact with patients.